keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

    🤞 Although this doesn't seem like a big step... it is.
 Unless you've configured babel frequently you forget these setup instructions and could put your search abilities to work

-## Getting your hands dirty with typescript 👨🏻‍💻
+## Getting your hands dirty with Typescript 👨🏻‍💻

 If you're unfamiliar with defining types and interfaces I would highly encourage you to take a break here and familiarize yourself with the subtle differences between [Javascript](https://www.javascript.com/) and [Typescript](https://www.typescriptlang.org/).
 I enjoy this [devhints cheatsheet](https://devhints.io/typescript) when I was getting familiar.